PCPC testing ( (formerly CTFA)

 The Personal Care Products Council (PCPC) provides guidelines and testing protocols for evaluating the safety of cosmetic and personal care products for end users.
 It comprises microbial enumeration methods and preservative efficacy testing (PET).

-PCPC test methods are applicable to a wide range of cosmetic/ personal care items, including cream, lotions, makeup, perfumes, and so on.
+PCPC test methods are applicable to a wide range of cosmetic/ personal care items, including creams, lotions, makeup, perfumes, and so on.

 Based on the PCPC test, the turnaround time can range from 2 – 6 weeks to complete.

-At Microbe Investigations, we test for PCPC using the following microbial strains: Pseudomonas aeruginosa (ATCC 15442), Escherichia coli (ATCC 8739), Staphylococcus aureus (ATCC 6538P), and Candida Albicans (MTCC 3017).
-Additional strain can be added on customer’s request.
+At Microbe Investigations, we test for PCPC using the following microbial strains: Pseudomonas aeruginosa (ATCC 15442), Escherichia coli (ATCC 8739), Staphylococcus aureus (ATCC 6538P), and Candida albicans (MTCC 3017).
+Additional strain can be added on the customer’s request.